 As an individual with your own body type, nutritional needs, and eating habits, your eating schedule may look entirely different than that of a friend or coworker.
 Some people thrive off a filling breakfast, while others may eat their first substantial meal closer to lunchtime.
-This is a concept that we at IIN refer to as bio-individuality, meaning that the food choices and mealtimes that work for you and your health goals may not be beneficial for someone else.
+This is a concept that we at IIN refer to as bio-individuality, and when it comes to nutrition, it means that the food choices and mealtimes that work for you and your health goals may not be beneficial for someone else.

 Meal sizes and frequency

-Each day of eating can look a bit different, whether you’ve just completed a difficult workout or you’re fighting a cold.
+Each day of eating can look a bit different and will depend on the state of your health, whether you’ve just completed a strenuous workout or you’re fighting a cold.
 On days when you’re more physically active, you may find that you crave larger, more nutrient-dense meals – like a veggie-packed omelet or a hearty bean stew.
 On days you’re taking a break from physical activity or engaging in restorative activities, such as yoga or stretching, you may tailor your meals to support a more relaxed state.
 Either way, listening to your body as well as speaking with a nutritionist or dietitian can help you find a healthy balance in your eating schedule, including which foods will best support your body each day.

 A nutritionist or dietitian will typically consider:

-- Sex –Men and women metabolize food in the body differently due to height, weight proportion, and hormonal differences.
-Men tend to have more muscle mass than women, which means they require a higher calorie intake.
+- Sex – People metabolize food in the body differently due to height, weight proportion, and hormonal differences.
+Men tend to have more muscle mass than women, which means they need a higher calorie intake.
 This means men usually benefit from eating larger, more consistent meals throughout the day.

-- Age –Older adults tend to be more sedentary, meaning they do not burn calories as quickly.
+- Age – Older adults tend to be more sedentary, meaning they do not burn calories as quickly.
 This means lighter meals and consistent snacking may be best for them.
-Aging also impacts hormone levels, which may factor into how much and how often someone is eating.
+Aging also affects hormone levels, which may factor into how much and how often someone is eating.

 Skipping meals can slow your metabolic rate and, in extreme circumstances, may cause your body to go into starvation mode.
 To prevent this, many people benefit from staying fueled with small, nutrient-dense snacks throughout the day, such as apple slices dipped in almond butter, a yogurt with mixed berries and granola, or carrots with hummus.